FStarLang/FStar/INSTALL.md

    Note: On Linux if you get a file descriptor exhaustion error that looks
          like this `Unix.Unix_error(Unix.ENOMEM, "fork", "")`
          you can increase the limits with `ulimit -n 4000`.

-### Homebrew formula for Mac OS X ###

-On Macs you can build and install the latest F\* release using Homebrew.
-This will install F\* and all required dependencies (including Z3):

-        $ brew install fstar

-For building and installing the latest F\* development version from GitHub (the `master` branch) instead of the latest release you can do:

-        $ brew install --HEAD fstar

 ### Chocolatey Package on Windows ###